Module Catalogue 2025/26

 A student successfully completing the module will have acquired knowledge and understanding of:

-K1 - Key practices and processes relating to operating independently in the media and communications sector
+K1 - Key practices and processes relating to operating independently and collaboratively in the media and communications sector

 K2 - The value and use of professional networks